anisha91/WSI/README.md

 # WSI
-To Run project use web strom to run the application on localhost.
+To Run project use web storm to run the application on localhost.
-Download WEB STROM and install it.
+Download WEB STORM and install it.
 Open project folder in Web Strom and run it.

 To run unit test cases open specRunner.html file in any browser.